cossacklabs/themis/README.md

 * Android (4 - 9) / CyanogenMod 11+,
 * iOS (9 - 12).

-We plan to expand this list with broader set of platforms.
+We plan to expand this list with a broader set of platforms.
 If you'd like to help improve or bring Themis to your favourite platform / language — [get in touch](dev@cossacklabs.com).

 # Tutorials

 As long as it remains feasible, we'll be accumulating the list of all our tutorials on how to use Themis in different cases here:

-* [Building end-to-end encrypted Firebase-based application](https://github.com/vixentael/zka-example) for note sharing: build bullet-proof application even when using backend-as-a-service which can't be fully trusted.
+* [Building end-to-end encrypted Firebase-based application](https://github.com/vixentael/zka-example) for note sharing: build bullet-proof application for when using backend-as-a-service which can't be fully trusted.

-* [Key management basics for iOS](https://github.com/vixentael/ios-datasec-basics) shows numerous ways how to store keys (API tokens, user passwords) using obfuscation and encryption techniques.
+* [Key management basics for iOS](https://github.com/vixentael/ios-datasec-basics) illustrates numerous ways to store keys (API tokens, user passwords) using obfuscation and encryption techniques.

-* [Releasing Themis into public: usability testing](https://www.cossacklabs.com/02-usability-testing.html), which goes a bit into how to use Secure Message for iOS and Python.
+* [Releasing Themis into public: usability testing](https://www.cossacklabs.com/02-usability-testing.html) which provides some explanation of how to use Secure Message for iOS and Python.
 Go directly into [corresponding GitHub repository](https://github.com/cossacklabs/themis-ux-testing) to play with code.

-* [Building encrypted chat service with Themis and mobile websocket example](https://www.cossacklabs.com/building-secure-chat), which outlines stages necessary to build encrypted chat service around Ruby websocket server with clients in iOS and Android.
-[GitHub repository](https://github.com/cossacklabs/mobile-websocket-example) with accompanying code.
+* [Building encrypted chat service with Themis and mobile websocket example](https://www.cossacklabs.com/building-secure-chat), which outlines the stages necessary for building an encrypted chat service around Ruby websocket server with clients in iOS and Android.
+[GitHub repository](https://github.com/cossacklabs/mobile-websocket-example) with the accompanying code.

 # Sample projects

-During the development stage we frequently do Proof-of-Concept projects to test different assumptions.
-They serve as interesting demos of what Themis is capable of:
+During the development stage, we frequently do Proof-of-Concept projects to test different assumptions.
+They serve as interesting demos (examples) of what Themis is capable of:

 | Demo | Description | Repo | Blog post |
 | :----- | :----- | :------ | :--- |